bjorse/bjorse.github.io/_posts/2016-01-21-project-update-1.markdown

 ## Immutability
 Although I've known about all the positive consequences by using immutable data for a while now, a really nice thing occurred to me today: immutability has become a major part of my development style, and something that I have come to rely on.
 It's weird to realise this, because I'm spending most of my days writing code in a language that's not really associated with immutable data (C#).
 The reason it occurred to me now, I think, is because I'm expecting React and its friends to use immutable data by default.
 However, JavaScript does not support immutability natively, and that's a problem for me.
 Sure, there are libraries that will let me do this, but should it really be that way?

-Immutability has given me a strong sense of personal security in a way that I'm sure the code I'm writing is going to behave the way it's meant to do.
+Immutability has given me a strong sense of confidence in a way that I'm sure the code I'm writing is going to behave the way it's meant to do.
 Isolated, and not affecting something else it's not supposed to affect.
-It's the same kind of security that I felt when I began to use TDD a few years back.
+It's the same kind of confidence that I felt when I began to use TDD a few years back.

 Like I said - JavaScript may support immutability through libraries, but I rather use a language that's built around it and encourages me to use it.